-Why is it that merely mentioning “college essay” strikes fear in the hearts of high school seniors?
-This month, we’ll help you break down the writing process into manageable steps and help take the stress out of it.
+Why does the mere mention of the words "college essay" strike fear in the hearts of high school seniors?
+This month, we help you break down the writing process into manageable steps and help take the stress out of the process.

-Get started right away.
-Summer is a great time to start!
+Summer is a great time to start.
 Deadlines approach much faster than you expect.
 Last-minute essays are usually poorly written and contain careless mistakes.

-Brainstorm to identify topics that communicate your positive attributes and demonstrate your ability to succeed in college.
-But remember to focus!
-Your topic should be something you can realistically cover in 1-2 single-spaced pages.
+Brainstorm with friends and family to identify topics that communicate your positive attributes and demonstrate your ability to succeed in college.
+But remember to focus.
+Your topic should be something you can realistically cover in 650 words or less.
 And make sure the topic is about you.
 If you want to write about your grandmother, that's great, but write about how she affected your life.
 Remember: we're not admitting your grandmother!

 Hint: The way you craft your essay is every bit as important as the topic itself.
-Some of the best topics focus on small observations, not life-altering or traumatic events.
+Some of the best topics focus on small observations, not life-altering events.

-Writing is hard work, and your first draft is unlikely to be perfect.
-That’s OK!
+Writing is hard work, and your first draft is unlikely to be perfect (that's OK).
 Sit down one evening or afternoon and write a rough draft.
 Then walk away from it for a day or two.
-When you come back to it, you'll likely find what you produced is pretty good and will shine with some focused editing.
+When you come back to it, you'll see it with a fresh eye and will be ready to do some focused editing.

 Yes, this is the hard part.
 At this stage, you probably want to finish typing and move on to something else.
 But careful editing and proofreading can turn an average essay into a great essay.
 Ask yourself:

 Once your essay is finished, don't over-think it.
 The essay is important, but it isn't everything.
-Remember: the committee will also be looking carefully at your transcript, recommendations, activities and test scores (if applicable) to form a complete picture of who you are.
+The committee also weighs your transcript, recommendations, activities and test scores (if applicable) to form a complete picture of who you are.
 Your essay is only one piece of the admission puzzle.

 At F&M, we want to help you put together the best application possible.
-If you have any questions regarding any aspect of the application process, feel free to contact us.
+If you have any questions regarding any aspect of the application process, please .
 And if you haven't visited campus yet, what are you waiting for?
-Book your customized F&M experience by visiting our web site here.
+Schedule your visit today.